-This kitchen bar with 1-1/4 x 1/4 Corrugated Galvanized was the first interior metal project Jim attempted in his house.
+This kitchen bar with 1-1/4 x 1/4 Galvanized Corrugated Metal was the first interior metal project Jim attempted in his house.

-“Recently a friend of mine was at Bridger Steel getting his materials for roofing and siding.
-I went with him and when I walked inside the showroom I was so impressed with all the applications of the different corrugated materials.” explains Jim.
+“Recently a friend of mine was at Bridger Steel getting his materials for a metal roofing and siding project.
+I went with him and when I walked inside the showroom I was so impressed with all the applications of the different corrugated metal materials," explains Jim.

-“I thought, ‘I’d love to do something in my house and create an added level of texture with the metal.
-I’ve got the wood, I’ve got the granite, but I don’t have the metal look.’” he recalls.
+“I thought, ‘I’d love to do something in my house and create an added level of texture with the corrugated metal.
+I’ve got the wood, I’ve got the granite, but I don’t have the metal look,’” he recalls.

-While Jim has plenty of construction experience he had never worked with metal before.
-When he decided his first project would be the kitchen island he went back to the show room to talk with the experts.
+While Jim has plenty of construction experience, he had never worked with corrugated metal before.
+When he decided his first project would be the kitchen island, he went back to the Bridger Steel show room to talk with the experts.
 “Definitely talk to the guys at Bridger Steel before your start your project, and get the best tools for the job,” Jim advises new DIYers.

 Jim recorded his process from demolition to completion, adding pillars with granite and tile as well as the metal accents.

-To replace the sheet rock he chose 1-1/4 x 1/4 Corrugated Galvanized 28ga with a contrasting black 1/2” J-Metal trim.
-“I like the art deco aspect and the light gage,” he says.
-Because this was his first project with metal he decided to use the lightest gauge available to make it easier to cut and bend around the corners.
+To replace the sheet rock, he chose 1-1/4 x 1/4 Galvanized Corrugated Metal 28ga with a contrasting black 1/2” J-Metal trim.
+“I like the art deco aspect and the light gauge,” he says.
+Since this was his first project with corrugated metal, he decided to use the lightest gauge available to make it easier to cut and bend around the corners.

-Even with the lighter gage Jim still came across challenges with his first project, including bending the metal corners around the radiator panel at the bottom of the bar, which encouraged him to come up with creative solutions like the striking band of black metal in the center, “It was difficult for me, having no experience with metal.
-I added the black trim down the middle to split things up and make it easier.”
+Even with the lighter gauge, Jim still came across challenges with his first project, including bending the metal corners around the radiator panel at the bottom of the bar, which encouraged him to come up with creative solutions like the striking band of black metal in the center.
+“It was difficult for me, having no experience with corrugated metal.
+I added the black trim down the middle to split things up and make it easier,” he says.

-Jim poses by the finished project: a beautiful conversation piece and addition to his house.
+Jim poses by the finished project: a beautiful conversation piece and an addition to his house.

-Jim’s choice of the bright and reflective galvanized steel paired with the rich black trim creates a stunning focal point with clean lines that play off the ample light in the kitchen.
-He is pleased with the results, “The metal work fits in extremely well with the design of the house,” he says, “I have a lot of people come in here and say ‘Wow, I love what you’re doing.
-I never would have thought that metal could be used for interior.’”
+Jim’s choice of the bright and reflective galvanized corrugated metal paired with the rich black trim creates a stunning focal point with clean lines that play off the ample light in the kitchen.
+He is pleased with the results.
+“The metal work fits in extremely well with the design of the house,” he says.
+“I have a lot of people say ‘Wow, I love what you’re doing.
+I never would have thought metal could be used for interior.’”

-Jim used the left over corrugated metal as accents under his living room windows and plans to tie in to other areas of the house.
-One area he is keen to tackle is behind his wood stove, perhaps this time moving up to a heavier gage metal and a wider corrugation now that he’s got some experience under his belt.
+Jim used the left over corrugated metal as accents under his living room windows and plans to tie it into other areas of the house.
+One area he is keen to tackle is behind his wood stove, perhaps this time moving up to a heavier gauge metal and a wider corrugation now that he’s got some experience under his belt.